Ranada Prasad Saha: Philanthropy

-In 1938, Shaha founded a charitable hospital at his native village, Mirzapur on the river Lauhajang.
+In 1938, Shaha founded a charitable hospital at his native village, Mirzapur, on the river Lauhajang.
 On 27 July 1944, the hospital, which had 20 beds, was opened by Richard Casey, Baron Casey, the then Governor of Bengal.
-Saha named it Kumudini Hospital, after his mother Kumudini, whose suffering from lack of medical care inspired him to establish a hospital for the poor, so that people, especially women, would not suffer the way his mother had.
+Saha named it Kumudini Hospital, after his mother Kumudini, whose suffering from lack of medical care inspired him to establish a hospital for the poor so that people, especially women, would not suffer the way his mother had.
 During the famine of 1943–1944, he maintained 275 gruel houses to feed the hungry for 8 months.
-As of 2010, the hospital has 750 beds and continues to serve the poor, providing them with free beds, meals and treatment and charging only nominally for surgical procedures.
-If the hospital was flooded, Ranadaprasad made the doctor's treat the patients on the top floors.
+As of 2010, the hospital has 750 beds and continues to serve the poor, providing them with free beds, meals, and treatment and charging only nominally for surgical procedures.
+If the hospital was flooded, Ranadaprasad made the doctors treat the patients on the top floors.
 He didn't care about death rates as many hospitals did and made sure no one was ever turned back.
 The Maternity Wing of the Dhaka Combined Military Hospital was established with his financial support.

 To spread female education, he founded in 1942 a fully residential school at Mirzapur and named it Bharateswari Bidyapith after Bharateswari Devi, his grandmother.
-In 1945, this institution was renamed to Bharateswari Homes.
+In 1945, this institution was renamed Bharateswari Homes.
 It has 1200 seats as of 2010 and is renowned for producing well-rounded, socially responsible students who have gone on to excel in their respective fields.
 Founded the Kumudini College at Tangail in 1943 and Debendra College at Manikganj District in 1944 to commemorate his mother and father, respectively.
 He also set up the Mirzapur Pilot Boys' School, Mirzapur Pilot Girls' School, and Mirzapur Degree College.

-In 1947, Saha placed all his companies in a trust by the name of Kumudini Welfare Trust (KWT), with the earnings from the income generating activities, such as a jute baling press and a river transportation business, being used to run the welfare activities.
+In 1947, Saha placed all his companies in a trust by the name of Kumudini Welfare Trust (KWT), with the earnings from the income-generating activities, such as a jute baling press and a river transportation business, being used to run the welfare activities.

 The full extent of his philanthropic activities is not known even by his own family.
 In 1944, he donated BDT to the Red Cross.
 His family often learns about them when they receive letters or calls from organizations informing them about some large donations he had made or some way in which he had helped them.